lintool/IR-Reproducibility/Gov2.md

 + **TODO:** Add some description of the Terrier models.

 ###### Lucene
++ Lucene 5.2.1
 + BM25 similarity with parameters same as ATIRE (k1=0.9, b=0.4).
-+ EnglishAnalyzer shipped with Lucene used, with all default settings.
++ [EnglishAnalyzer](https://lucene.apache.org/core/5_2_1/analyzers-common/org/apache/lucene/analysis/en/EnglishAnalyzer.html) shipped with Lucene used, with all default settings.

 ### Retrieval Latency
 The table below shows the average search time across queries by query set.
 The search times were taken from the internal reporting of each systems.